woubuc/blog.woubuc.be/content/posts/self-documenting-code-is-a-myth/self-documenting-code-is-a-myth.md

 }
 ```

 Only you don't clean it up because deadlines are looming and you have ten more things to finish before tomorrow's standup.
-And so that piece of code sits in your codebase for seven months, until another developer (let's call him Steve) needs to update something in that file.
+And so that piece of code sits in your codebase for seven months, until another developer &mdash; let's call him Steve &mdash; needs to update something in that file.

 After reading the function for the first time, Steve will probably have several questions: